 Can you identify academic fields that interest you that you’ve never had the opportunity to explore in high school?
 Are there student life organizations that entice you to push the boundaries of the social involvement you’ve known as a high school student?
 Does the career center seem equipped to help you find internships, teach you to properly format your resume and provide you with other opportunities to help ensure you’ll find a job after college?

 Looking at the course and campus offerings will help you envision the student and person you hope to become at school.

-And if you’re still having trouble making that final decision, do the following:
+And, if you’re still having trouble making that final decision, try the following:

-- Schedule one last campus visit where you can sit in on a class, talk with current students and meet with an admissions officer
+- If there’s time, schedule one last campus visit where you can sit in on a class, talk with current students and meet with an admissions officer

 - Get your parents’ opinion on where they see you and how they feel about your final choices